prcutler/nflpool/nflpool/docs/admin-docs/first-time-setup.rst

 New Season Creation
 -------------------

 You will then need to enter the year for the season you are creating, such as 2018 in the first field.
-In the second field, enter the date of the first game in the format 2018-09-06 (including the dashes).
-This will update the ``SeasonInfo`` table and this information is overridden each year when the administrator updates to a new season.
+The new season will be created and pull the first game information including the date, time and teams playing from MySportsFeeds.
+This data is stored in the SeasonInfo table.

 Update NFL Player Information
 -----------------------------